An Update from the VisitJoCo Team | February 2022

-AdVenture Development, LLC has announced a new partnership with Hospitality HQ (HHQ) to serve as the operator of the Old North State Food Hall (ONSFH), set to open in early 2022.
-Helmed by award-winning chef, restaurateur, TV personality and cookbook author Akhtar Nawab, HHQ will oversee all management and operations of the ONSFH, from vendor curation and relations to day-to-day logistics and guest services.
+AdVenture Development, LLC announced last August their partnership with Hospitality HQ (HHQ) to serve as the operator of the Old North State Food Hall (ONSFH).
+Helmed by award-winning chef, restaurateur, TV personality and cookbook author Akhtar Nawab, HHQ will oversee all operations of the ONSFH - from vendor curation and relations, to day-to-day logistics and guest services.

 “We are thrilled to partner with Hospitality HQ on this exciting project and look forward to bringing the Old North State Food Hall to the residents of Johnston County and travelers alike,” stated AdVenture Development President Kevin Dougherty.